StuartCox3107/iGrow/README.md

 ## Issues

-Bootstrap and Materialize both used initially until I realised that this causes issues in terms of the class names causing clashes.
-This was realised and I made the decision to switch to using Materialize only
+Bootstrap and Materialize both used initially, until I realised that this causes issues in terms of the class names causing clashes.
+I realised this issue, and I made the decision to switch to using Materialize only

 ---